danswer-ai/danswer/CONTRIBUTING.md

 npm run dev
 ```

-Package the Vespa schema which outline how to store and fetch indexed documents.
+Package the Vespa schema.
 This will only need to be done when the Vespa schema is updated locally.

 Nagivate to `danswer/backend/danswer/datastores/vespa/app_config` and run:
 ```bash